All images on this page by the talented Yasmin Mund

 Advantages of Slow Travel

-- Meaningful memories: You’re likely to create more enriching experiences than if you were following the standard ‘tourist trail’.
+Meaningful memories: You’re more likely to have enriching experiences than if you follow the standard ‘tourist trail’.

 7 Ways to Slow Down your Vacation